swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 For example, infusions  of camomile and lime are used to induce sleep.
 They are natural substances,  people will say.
 But the worst poisons are natural : tobacco, cocaine, L.S.D.

 By definition, a food  must be pleasant to taste, smell, and view.
-On the contrary, infusions</p>
+On the contrary, infusions

-    <p>78</p>
+    78

-    <p>&nbsp;are bitter, if not insipid.
+    &nbsp;are bitter, if not insipid.
 And all that  is bitter contains a poison – our taste buds warn us.
 A child, whose sense of  taste has not yet been distorted, would refuse and pull a face if given  dandelion, cress, garlic and raw onion, or red or black radishes.

 I have just said that  people use infusions of camomile or lime to help them sleep.
 It is in this way  that people fight against symptoms, exactly as with chemical medication,  instead of fighting the causes.